15 Popular Vulnerability Scanning Tools to Consider

-Since we covered the basics in our vulnerability scanning guide, in this article, we thought we’d go over the two main types of vulnerability scanners, some common options among our customers and IT professionals, and reasons why you may prefer one over the others.
+We covered the basics in our vulnerability scanning guide, so in this article, we’ll mostly go over the two main types of vulnerability scanners, some common options among our customers and IT professionals, and reasons why you may prefer one over the others.

 Without getting too in-depth, a vulnerability scanner is just an application that automatically tries to collect information about the devices it interacts with.